gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 2. Configure Snort on Ubuntu to monitor live traffic
 3. Understand the difference between normal and suspicious network activity
 4. Simulate realistic SOC scenarios without resource-heavy tooling
-5. Practice documenting findings like an analyst, not just a lab user

 ## Environment
 ### Host System